How To Be the Best You Can Be

 Any elite athlete or fighter understands the importance of hard work, consistency and discipline.
-They fully recognize that your level of success is heavily dependent on the hours spent in the gym, training and preparing both, mind and body for competition.
+They fully recognize that your level of success is heavily dependent on the hours spent in the gym, training and preparing both your mind and body for competition.
 What they also realize, that many athletes don't, is how important getting adequate rest and recovery is.
-It plays an often overlooked, but extremely crucial role in athletic performance.
+It plays an often overlooked, but extremely crucial, role in athletic performance.

 Becoming an exceptional athlete is not ALL about "killing it in the gym."
 It's also about life balance and physical reparation, not just breaking your body down.
 As part of the building process, there is a rest and rebuilding component that is all too often ignored.

 The extra demands you place on your body to perform at the consistently high level that fighting requires has to be balanced with the right kind and right amount of recovery.
 This regenerative process can take many forms, some strictly beneficial, while others are crucial...irreplaceable, but each can play a part in making you a better athlete.

 The most important and non-negotiable aspect is getting an adequate amount of sleep.
 The proper length and quality of sleep is vital to your health.
 Cells renew, muscles repair and your central nervous system replenishes itself at night when you rest.
 Even still, sleep is approached by some people as a luxury that you can do without.
 WRONG.
 Serious athletes understand that it is imperative to allow your body to recuperate after and between hard training sessions.
 A lack of sleep affects your ability to think clearly, train at peak performance levels and restore natural reserves.
 Repairing your physical and mental faculties is most affective when your body is in a state of complete rest.
 There is no replacement or substitute for a full eight-ten hours of sleep each night.
 If there aren't enough hours in the day to get everything done, then prioritize differently, but don't compromise your shut eye.